taforyou/todo_flutter/README.md

 # todo_flutter

-This version is for demonstrate SharedPreferences base on this article https://medium.com/the-web-tub/making-a-todo-app-with-flutter-5c63dab88190
+This version is for demonstrate how to implement SharedPreferences base on this article https://medium.com/the-web-tub/making-a-todo-app-with-flutter-5c63dab88190

 Tested
 Genymotion V 2.11.0 On Samsung Galaxy S8 - 7.0.0 - API24 - 1440x2960